 - Protect Your Family from Carbon Monoxide Poisoning tips from Consumer Products Safety Commission (CPSC).

 - Carbon Monoxide Safety Tips from Safe Kids Worldwide.
 Because of their smaller bodies, children process CO differently than adults and may be more severely affected by it.

 Youth- and Older Adult-Oriented Fire and Burn Prevention

-- Burn Awareness - Shriners Hospitals for Children
+- "Be Burn Aware" - Shriners Hospitals for Children

 - Fire Safety (Safe Kids Worldwide)

 - Grandparent & Caregiver Guide to Fire & Burn Safety (Safe Kids USA) (PDF)

 - Sparky the Fire Dog from NFPA allows kids to explore and learn about fire safety in a safe and interactive environment.